deenamanick/devops-scrum.md/Module1.md

 ### Part B: CI/CD Pipeline Design

 Students design a simple CI/CD pipeline for their Day 1 project.
+They can copy the same 5-step order and change the explanation for their project.

 | Pipeline Step | Purpose |
 |---|---|